 Policymakers should ensure water demands for municipal, agricultural, and industrial uses are balanced with environmental protection and preservation of water quality.

-Federal policymakers should allow states and localities reasonable flexibility in achieving national standards and goals for water quality and require careful monitoring and strict accountability to ensure compliance with national standards.
+Federal policymakers should allow states and localities reasonable flexibility in achieving national standards and goals for water quality.
+They should require careful monitoring and strict accountability to ensure compliance with national standards.